Register Committee

 Sandra Bezjak

-Sandra Bezjak is Assistant Director for Higher Education at the Croatian Agency for Science and Higher Education (ASHE).
+Sandra Bezjak is currently in charge of international cooperation in the field of QA in the Agency for Science and Higher Education

 Read more